 A trained staff will provide and more seamless experience for the child and the entire family!

-Individuals complete the IBCCES online training and certification program to receive the Autism Certificate or Certified Autism Specialist designation.
+Individuals complete the IBCCES online training and certification program to receive the Autism Certificate, Certified Autism Specialist or Special Needs Certificate designation.

 A Certified Autism Travel Professional (CATP) is defined as a professional who has demonstrated that they are both knowledgeable and capable of providing support and travel related services to an individual on the autism spectrum as well as their family.